Sludge Life: Reception

-After its initial 2020 release as a free game with EpicGames, numerous reviewers encouraged players to test Sludge Life.
+After its initial 2020 release as a free game on Epic Games Store, numerous reviewers encouraged players to test Sludge Life.
 The second release (allowing Switch and Steam) in 2021, provided additional reviews to examine the game again.
-Recognized for its laissez-faire exploration which the developers described as a "Walking simulator", early reviews emphasized the humor in the game as well as its strange mood/atmosphere.
+Recognized for its laissez-faire exploration which the developers described as a "walking simulator", early reviews emphasized the humor in the game as well as its strange mood/atmosphere.
 The game was compared to 2000's Jet Set Radio in its themes, but otherwise more similar to visual media like the programming from Adult Swim or Liquid Television from the mid-1990s.

-From the initial 2020 release from EpicGames, reviewers emphasized the game as having a niche and unique/eccentric vibe.
+From the initial 2020 release from Epic Games Store, reviewers emphasized the game as having a niche and unique/eccentric vibe.
 The 1-year free price was also broadly appreciated, and the game was praised for its gameplay and the music.
-Criticism was primarily limited to controls which were found to "wonky", however additional criticisms came in the form of its relatively short length and the inelegance of developing its uniqueness.
+Criticism was primarily limited to controls which were found to be "wonky", however additional criticisms came in the form of its relatively short length and the inelegance of developing its uniqueness.
 Hardcore Gamer gave the game a score of 4/5.

-Reviews of 2021 from Switch, Steam, GOG, etc., were similarly positive with NintendoLife describing the game as "visually striking", "genuine", and "vibrant", Eurogamer describing it as "astonishingly clever", and Nintendo World Report claiming it as "wild and truly unique.
+Reviews of 2021 from Switch, Steam, GOG, etc., were similarly positive with Nintendo Life describing the game as "visually striking", "genuine", and "vibrant", Eurogamer describing it as "astonishingly clever", and Nintendo World Report claiming it as "wild and truly unique.
 There's really nothing like it.
 Sludge Life is a vibe".
-Complaints were limited to the visuals and mechanics which NintendoLife found to "feel inconsistent" and to potentially cause "confusion between which objects can be climbed like ladders and which cannot".
+Complaints were limited to the visuals and mechanics which Nintendo Life found to "feel inconsistent" and to potentially cause "confusion between which objects can be climbed like ladders and which cannot".
 Nintendo World Report also worried that the non-linearity of the game might be off-putting for gamers.
-Scores of 8/10 were awarded from both NintendoLife and Nintendo World Report.
+Scores of 8/10 were awarded from both Nintendo Life and Nintendo World Report.